David Trachtenberg (BA (Hons.), MA, MScR (EDIN))

-Thesis title: Lucreus Madidus: Poetry, Liquidity, and Cosmic Flux in De rerum natura
+Thesis title: Lucretius Madidus: Poetry, Liquidity, and Cosmic Flux in De rerum natura

 Background

-Originally from southeast Pennsylvania in the United States, David Trachtenberg is a doctoral candidate and postgraduate researcher in Classics at the University of Edinburgh.
-David completed undergraduate degrees in history and Classics at West Chester University (USA) before earning Master’s degrees in both Education and Classics from Villanova University (USA).
+Originally from southeast Pennsylvania in the United States, David Trachtenberg is a second year PhD student in Classics at the University of Edinburgh.
+David completed undergraduate degrees in History and Classical Languages at West Chester University of Pennsylvania (USA) before earning Master’s degrees in Classical Studies and Education, both from Villanova University (USA).

-After a successful career in education as a secondary school Latin instructor and student-focused school administrator, David and his family moved to Scotland so he could pursue his additional interests in research.
-David completed his MScR in Classics at the University of Edinburgh under the supervision of Donncha O’Rourke in 2022, and he is delighted to continue his research at the University of Edinburgh at the doctoral level.
+After a successful career in education as a secondary school Latin instructor and student-focused school administrator, David and his family moved to Edinburgh so he could return to a focus on research.
+Writing on Lucretian intertextuality in Vergil, David completed his MScR in Classics at Edinburgh in 2022 under the supervision of Drs Donncha O’Rourke and Simon Trepanier.
+He is delighted to continue his research at the University of Edinburgh at the doctoral level.

 David is an active member of the HCA postgraduate community.
 He is a Latin tutor, Postgraduate Representative, and PhD Room Representative, drawing on his leadership skills and experience in education to engage with the wider Classics community.
 He is grateful for the many opportunities for growth, development, and research at the University of Edinburgh.